misgnros/misgnros.github.io/README.md

 This is a repository for misgnros's website.

-This README is not displayed at the top page, but index.rst in source directory.
+This README is not displayed at the top page, but index.rst in src directory.